Comparison

 Built-in SRD — no importing markdown files

 Absolutely.
-Many DMs use MythScribe for AI-powered generation and session prep, then copy key details into their Obsidian vault for long-term reference and graph visualization.
+Many DMs use MythScribe for prep — generating NPCs, building encounters, drafting dungeons — then copy key details into their Obsidian vault for long-term reference and graph visualization.

-MythScribe is cloud-based, so it requires an internet connection.
-This is a trade-off for AI-powered generation.
+MythScribe is cloud-based and requires an internet connection.
 If offline access is critical, Obsidian is the better choice.

 Obsidian has excellent community plugins like Fantasy Statblocks, Initiative Tracker, and Leaflet.
 These require configuration and maintenance.
 MythScribe bundles equivalent functionality out of the box — no plugin updates, no breaking changes, no YAML debugging.